There are two painfully self-restricting words we humans have a habit of using too much. I hear them all of the time.

 “the romance of the sea”

-The timing was important; it was best to perform the monologue under a full moon, but at sunset would also suffice.
+The timing was important; it was best to perform the monologue under a full moon, but during a sunset would also suffice.
 The woman was, for whatever reason, constantly awake, available to listen, and always waiting for young suitors to visit her at strange hours.
 At the end of the performance, the Juliet decided she was either:

 (1) Not into the idea and sent the boy home, or;